 Up to 40 per cent of Australians will experience a panic attack at some point in their lives.
 Learn about what panic attacks are, what are the symptoms of panic disorder and how to manage panic attacks.

-This can help if:
+This can help if you:

-- you think you’ve experienced a panic attack
+- think you’ve experienced a panic attack

 What is a panic attack?

-- racing heart
+- racing heart or palpitations

 - shortness of breath or feelings of choking

-- feeling numb or tingling sensations
+- numbness or a tingling sensation

-- fear of dying
+- fear of dying or of losing control

-- queasy stomach
+- queasy stomach or nausea

-- feeling detached from oneself.
+- feeling detached from oneself and one's surroundings.